krblackwell/krblackwell.github.io/src/pages/privacy.md

 This site is intended to be accessible for kids, and I'm building this website assuming that children under 13 will use it.

-I'm not knowingly or purposely collecting any information on users, grown ups or children.
+I'm not knowingly or purposely collecting any identifying information on users, grown ups or children.

+### GitHub Privacy Policy

 However, this website uses Github Pages, and here is more information on the types of information they may collect:

 - [What is Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages)
 - [GitHub General Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement)